code-for-venezuela/2019-april-codeathon/README.md

 ## Demos and Presentations

 ### Deadline
-*Deadline for project submission: Sunday 14, 4:30pm Pacific Time.*
+**Deadline for project submission: Sunday 14, 4:30pm Pacific Time.**
 1. This deadline applies globally, so mind the timezones and plan your work and submission accordingly.
 2. If your location, in addition to the global evaluations, offers any kind of prizes locally, you'll have to submit your solutions according to the local schedule to be eligible for that.
 Reach out to your local organizers for details!

 ### Submission Guidelines

-1. Each team will present a 3 minute demo on their work
+Each team will present a 3 minute demo on their work. *Remote teams* can record a video and we will present it on site as a part of the final presentations.

-2. **Remote teams:** You can record a video and we will present it on site as a part of the final presentations.
+**Submission process:**
-3. **Submission process**:
+We will use [**Devpost**](https://c4v-sf-codeathon.devpost.com/) to manage the submission process, *the reviewing panel will only review projects that are uploaded there.*

-    1. Use Devpost to submit your project, the reviewing panel will only review projects that are uploaded there.
+1. Go to the [main project site](https://c4v-sf-codeathon.devpost.com/) and start your submission by clicking the **Get Started** button.
-    2. Use Use Loom to record the video of the demo: [https://www.useloom.com](https://www.useloom.com)
+2. We recommend using Loom to record the video of the demo: [https://www.useloom.com](https://www.useloom.com)
-    3. Post your video in the  to [Slack](https://codeforvenezuela.slack.com/messages/CH5JMFBB2)
+3. Post your video in the submission and feel free to post to [Slack](https://codeforvenezuela.slack.com/messages/CH5JMFBB2) as well.

 ### Feedback
 All participants are invited to watch the feedback from our panelists.
 This will happen at 4:30PM PST, Sunday 14th and will be live streamed.
 If you can't join live, we will let you know via Slack on Monday 04/15 any feedback from our panelists.